prannoymulmi/Brute-force-protection/README.md

   * ![Create Staff User](./docs/images/account_creation.png)

 * The staff creation process using the swagger UI to call the ```/authenticate``` endpoint, a success HTTP status 200 created
 with a fake token is returned.
-This token can be replaced with access token using the OAuth2 flow (Oauth.net.
+This token can be replaced with an access token using the OAuth2 flow (Oauth.net.
 2020).
   * ![Create Staff User](./docs/images/account_verification.png)
 # References